Mindinventory/FloatingTextField/README.md

 # FloatingTextField

 FloatingTextField is the simplest way to use custom textField with an animation placeholder.
-You can use Secure textField and set the Left & Right image also, Easily handle image left/right-click action.
+You can use Secure textField and also can set the Left & Right image, Easily handle image left/right-click action too.

 ### FloatingTextField
 ![image](/Media/FloatingTextField.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![image](/Media/FloatingTextField.gif)